 Games are a great way to break the ice and get the party started.
 If you’re celebrating Halloween in the office, playing a number of games can be great for team building and employee morale.
 If you’re stuck for ideas, do some research online for some inspiration.

-Make sure to offer help cleaning up to the party’s organiser after the festivities.
+Make sure to offer help cleaning up to the party’s organizer after the festivities.
 Don’t be the kind of person to dash off after cracking a dozen party-poppers!

 1. Prank your colleagues

 Even if you’re best buds with John from marketing, save the pranks for out-of-office hours.
-You don’t want to make a scene by taking you prank one step to far!
+You don’t want to make a scene by taking your prank one step to far!

 2. Be a party pooper

 Even if you aren’t a fan of Halloween, you shouldn’t be a party pooper.
-On the days leading up to the event, avoid listing reasons why you see no point in these celebrations and on the day of the event try to be present, engage with you peers and try to have some fun!
+On the days leading up to the event, avoid listing reasons why you see no point in these celebrations.
+On the day of the event, meanwhile, try to be present, engage with your peers and have fun!

 3. Go overboard with your costume